Dual Diagnosis Treatment in West Palm Beach, FL

 What is Dual Diagnosis?

 Dual diagnosis, also known as co-occurring disorder, recognizes the unique issues that occur when someone experiences a mental illness and a substance abuse disorder simultaneously.
-Either one can occur first and one often lends itself to the other.
+Either one can occur first, and one often lends itself to the other.
+For example, someone may experience depression alongside alcohol use disorder, or PTSD co-occurring with opioid misuse.

 Why Dual Diagnosis Treatment is Recommended